pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 hideous technical detail, for both your sake and mine.
-I checked, and it seemed to me that the stdlib Net:HTTP also used `Timeout::timeout` - albeit less than HTTP.rb (looks like that it's just for the open timeout), so I skipped it for now.
+I checked, and it seemed to me that the stdlib Net:HTTP also used `Timeout::timeout` - albeit less than HTTP.rb (looks like that it's just for the open timeout [^nethttptimeout]), so I skipped it for now.

 Then I looked at [async-http](https://github.com/socketry/async-http), which was exciting - if everything is nonblocking, cancelling on a timer is a non-issue (or even just raising an error like `Task.with_timeout` does).
 But I had lots of trouble trying to port all the behavior I was used to in HTTP.rb, with redirections, ssl options, headers, all that.
-The API wasn't as ergonomic as I'd hoped [^3].
+The API wasn't as ergonomic as I'd hoped [^asynchttp].
 I tried using it with the [Faraday adapter](https://github.com/socketry/async-http-faraday), but I found out that I couldn't use Faraday for entirely different, project-specific, reasons.